spring-attic/spring-security-oauth/docs/oauth2.md

 In XML there is a `<resource-server/>` element with an `id` attribute - this is the bean id for a servlet `Filter` that can then be added manually to the standard Spring Security chain.

 Your `ResourceServerTokenServices` is the other half of a contract with the Authorization Server.
 If the Resource Server and Authorization Server are in the same application and you use `DefaultTokenServices` then you don't have to think too hard about this because it implements all the necessary interfaces so it is automatically consistent.
-If your Resource Server is a separate application then you have to make sure you match the capabilities of the Authorization Server and provide a `ResourceServerTokenServices` that knows how to decode the tokens correctly.
+If your Resource Server is a separate application, then you have to make sure you match the capabilities of the Authorization Server and provide a `ResourceServerTokenServices` that knows how to decode the tokens correctly.
 As with the Authorization Server, you can often use the `DefaultTokenServices` and the choices are mostly expressed through the `TokenStore` (backend storage or local encoding).
 An alternative is the `RemoteTokenServices` which is a Spring OAuth features (not part of the spec) allowing Resource Servers to decode tokens through an HTTP resource on the Authorization Server (`/oauth/check_token`). `RemoteTokenServices` are convenient if there is not a huge volume of traffic in the Resource Servers (every request has to be verified with the Authorization Server), or if you can afford to cache the results.
 To use the `/oauth/check_token` endpoint you need to expose it by changing its access rule (default is "denyAll()") in the `AuthorizationServerSecurityConfigurer`, e.g.

 ```
 		@Override